Here are links to some of the gear I recommend in my Camera Mechanics and Lightroom Classic Workshops:

 Adorama.com: Not only is this a fabulous online camera store, but they have a blog with training, too.
 If you’re like me and like videos, check out their Adorama TV.

-GoDaddy.com: Domains, websites, email and more.
+GoDaddy.com: Domains, websites, email, and more.
 This is the company I use to host my website.
 Their customer service is excellent!
-I’ve used them for over 10 years.

 Adobe Stock: This is the easiest stock site for uploading!
 I upload through the Publish Services panel in Lightroom Classic.
 This link leads to my portfolio there.
 It’s a great place to sell stock photography!

 MailChimp: The perfect site for sending email and newsletters.
-I’ve used them for almost 10 years!
+I’ve used them for years!

 SmugMug: Looking for somewhere to put your photos online?
 This is where you’ll find my portfolio.
 They’re a great company to work with!
 You can post and share your photos and also sell them!